powered by FreeFind

 Old lane tunnel is located near to the old North Bridge Station and at the southern portal, there has been some recent work carried out inside the tunnel, maybe structural defects, but this has not affected the northern portal which is still intact.

-Spin round on the same spot, view of station site & the north bridge
+Taken from the cast iron footbridge, view of station site & the north bridge.
+See Also Halifax section

 Old lane tunnel visible in the background.

-Wider view lets us see the stone cobbles, on the left, leading up to the footbridge.
+Wider view lets us see the steep stone cobbled snicket on the left, leading up to the footbridge.

 Bricked up station entrance was just to the left of those fancy towers at the north end of the bridge.